Implement Trie (Prefix Tree)

 - A boolean flag

-that marks the end of a particular string.
+isEndOfWordthat marks the end of a particular string.

 Solution Approach

-having an array of child nodes and a boolean to determine the end of a word.
+To implement a trie, a class Trie is created with fundamental methods like insert, search, and startsWith.
+Each node in the trie is represented by a helper class TrieNode having an array of child nodes and a boolean to determine the end of a word.

 Step-by-Step Approach